 Cultural and Natural Resource Management Recent internships in this division have included identifying and marking sea turtle nests and observing and recording data on the wild horses on Shackleford Banks.

 Interpretation Intern duties may include representing park and providing information in one of the visitor centers, giving pre-developed interpretive programs, and assisting visitors on climbing tours of the Cape Lookout lighthouse.

 Visitor and Resource Protection Shadow Law Enforcement Rangers as they patrol park grounds, assist with non-law enforcement duties such as rescues, and assist resource management with wildlife sign maintenance.

 As an intern you:

 Many internships are filled through a partnership with the Student Conservation Association (SCA).
-Additional internship opportunities may be available.
+Additional student internship opportunities at Cape Lookout and at parks across the country, may be available through other partnership programs.

 For group opportunities, check the group volunteer page.